Friday, February 17, 2012

 Customize the CSS

-• To change the background simply replace background:#F2F1F1; with your own value.
+You can do pretty much customization but the basic would be:- To change the background simply replace background:#F2F1F1; with your own value.

-• To customize the width of the entire widget just change width:938px; with your own value.
+- To customize the width of the entire widget just change width:938px; with your own value.

 Add your own Featured Posts links

-You need to replace these values with your own.
+You need to replace these values with your own.- Post URL(s) with your own links.

-• Post IMAGE URL(s) with your own image links.
+- Post IMAGE URL(s) with your own image links.

-• Post Title(s) with your own Featured Post Titles.
+- Post Title(s) with your own Featured Post Titles.

-• Post Description(s) with your own Featured Posts' Description.
+- Post Description(s) with your own Featured Posts' Description.

 by Wajahat · 0